-- Define process for handover
+- Define process for handover. - Detailed timelines. - · Assessments and inputs from consultation and socialisation. - Updated background thinking and reasoning principles and assumptions. - Artefact records identified and deployed into a suitable repository.

-- Detailed timelines
+Delivery plan to manage risks

-- Assessments and inputs from consultation and socialisation
+- Detailed definition of risk and development of a register.

-- Background thinking and reasoning principles and assumptions
+- Review and assessment of mitigations.

-- Artefact records
+- Wider socialisation to update.

-Delivery plan to manage risks:
+- PSP/PSO SRM assessment.

-- Review and assessment of mitigations
+- Define minimum hurdles to satisfy industry risk appetite.

-- Wider socialisation to update
+- "Fresh eyes" review.

-- Define minimum hurdles to satisfy industry risk appetite
+- Define next steps for NPSO.

-Alignment of already in-progress related industry initiatives:
+Alignment of already in-progress related industry initiatives